SockDrawer/SockBot/README.md

 [![Stories in Progress](https://badge.waffle.io/sockdrawer/sockbot.png?label=in%20progress&title=In%20Progress)](https://waffle.io/sockdrawer/sockbot)

-SockBot 2.0
+SockBot 3.0
 ===========
-Sockbot - A rebuild of a sock puppet robot worthy of TheDailyWTF in EcmaScript 6.
+Sockbot - A sock puppet robot worthy of TheDailyWTF in EcmaScript 6.

 So how do I run this thing anyway?
 ===========